 Researchers at the U.S. Food and Drug Administration (FDA) have released a study of common sunscreen chemical UV filters and has established that the chemicals are absorbed into the bloodstream through the skin at concentrations far greater than the Food and Drug Administration’s safety threshold – at levels beyond what the agency considers healthy.

 According to the FDA if active ingredients are found in the blood at a level of 0.5 nanograms per milliliter or higher, they should be analyzed to determine whether they increase the risk of cancer, birth defects or other adverse effects.

 In its most recent study, the maximum concentration of the six chemicals examined most recently by the FDA ranged from 3.3 nanograms per milliliter to 258.1, depending on the chemical and whether it was applied to the skin in the form of a lotion or spray.

 In an earlier study, the FDA found sunscreen chemicals could enter the body after just one day’s use and were at much higher levels than recommended.
 The agency analyzed four off-the-shelf sunscreen products and found that they “resulted in plasma concentrations that exceeded the threshold established by the FDA for potentially waiving some nonclinical toxicology studies for sunscreens.”

 Previous studies have indicated a possible association between some of the chemicals and health risks such as endocrine disruption and reproductive harm, but no comprehensive safety data are available.

-The FDA study which was published in January 2020 in the Journal of the American Medical Association, examined avobenzone, oxybenzone, octocrylene, homosalate, octisalate and octinoxate—six of the most commonly used synthetic UV filters/active ingredients in sunscreen.
+The FDA study which was published in January 2020 in the Journal of the American Medical Association, examined avobenzone, oxybenzone, octocrylene, homosalate, octisalate and octinoxate—six of the most commonly used chemical UV filters in sunscreen.